All Episodes

 Juanita Broderick is one of those stories the millennials don't know about the Clintons.

-And probably they'll never be told by the drive-by media about Juanita Broderick, but if you are a millennial, uh Miss America pageant contestant, for example, in the audience, and you don't know who Juanie Broad is, she accused Bill Clinton of rape.
+But if you are a millennial, a Miss America pageant contestant, for example, in the audience, and you don't know who Juanita Broderick is, she accused Bill Clinton of rape way back when in the late 80s, early 90s, mid-90s, somewhat, I forgot the exact year.

 And what she said was that after the rape, when Clinton's on his way out of the trailer, wherever it happened, I don't know.

-He said he looked at her and said, Hey, you know, babe, you better put some ice on that lip.
+He said he looked at her and said, hey, you know, babe, you better put some ice on that lip.

 You got a little bleeding going on there.